samh/nix-config/hosts/kirby/README.md

 1. *See [top-level README.md](../../README.md) for common steps.*
 2. Run `smbpasswd -a scanner` to set the samba password for the scanner shared folder.
+3. Run `smbpasswd -a homeassistant` to set the samba password for the Home Assistant shared folder.

 ### PostgreSQL Setup
 1. To allow `borgmatic` (running as root) to dump PostgreSQL databases,